dcodecrzft/neovim/README.md

 ![neovim image](./.vim.pic.png)

 This is my configuration of [Neovim](https://neovim.io/).
 Why I use Neovim?
-Well, It is a fork of vim but supports configuration in Lua, Plugins written in lua, thus is more scalable.
+It is a fork of [vim](https://www.vim.org/) but supports configuration in Lua, Plugins written in lua, thus is more scalable.
 Indeed, Lua is faster than Viml, and It is a less of a pain to learn.I am still working on my configuration of neovim.
 It might take time.
 I will configure this build with nvim-cmp, Lsp, Autocompletion, Treesitter, possibly bufferline, telescope, autopairs, lualine, Null.ls,  and more to be added.
 I can guarantee you that this build will not be bloated.

 ## Plugins that come installed with my build:
 - Dracula.nvim